Dogs Can Be A Lifeline For Guardians Experiencing Homelessness

-For those who are homeless, dogs reduce loneliness, depression, suicidal thoughts, substance abuse and criminal activity.
+For those who are experiencing homelessness, dogs reduce loneliness, depression, suicidal thoughts, substance abuse and criminal activity.
 The more likable the dog appears to others, the more it may attract attention.
 This can result in the homeless individual having more interactions with other people, reducing isolation.
 And while evidence is scant, it appears that dogs of the homeless are cared for as well as those living in homes.
 However, there is a downside to having a companion animal while being homeless: companion animals can be a barrier to support services, particularly housing, thus perpetuating the cycle of homelessness.

-Researchers in this study explored the Human-Companion Animal Bond (HCAB) between homeless U.K. residents and their dogs, and examined the health and welfare effects of this bond on both parties.
+Researchers in this study explored the Human-Companion Animal Bond (HCAB) between U.K. residents experiencing homelessness and their dogs, and examined the health and welfare effects of this bond on both parties.
 To conduct the study, researchers recruited 20 volunteers who were homeless or insecurely housed and who kept dogs as companions.
 They interviewed each participant, asking a series of semi-structured questions.
 The dogs were also present at the interviews.
 Questions covered demographics, current living circumstances, how they had become homeless, and difficulties in accessing support services.
 They were asked about their relationship with their dog(s) and challenges in being homeless with a dog.

 Of the 20 respondents, 18 were male and two were female.
 Ages ranged from 23 to 65 years.
 Analysis of the interview transcripts identified several themes.
 Participants described their animals as kin, e.g., “one of my kids”, “part of the family.”
 Asked about what their dog meant to them, they used phrases such as “the world” or “everything.”
 They also felt great responsibility for their dogs.
 Among homeless people, one respondent noted, “Our dogs would eat before anyone else.”
 Subjects also reported getting needed veterinary care for their dogs, though a lack of money could make this difficult.